 Good sources of marine omega-3 fatty acids are salmon, mackerel, and herring, as well as sardines, wild swordfish and wild tuna .
 Most of the time, it is better to buy a wild fish, instead of farmed, just to make sure you are really getting high amounts of omega-3, and not omega-6 fatty acids.

-So, what’s on the menu for tomorrow?
+So, knowing all the best food to eat on a keto diet, what's on the keto menu for tomorrow?
 I suggest eggs and avocado, fried in coconut oil for breakfast, and a wild salmon fillet, grilled and soaked in extra virgin olive oil for lunch.
 Add some rosemary and green veggies.
-For a dessert, you can gather some ideas browsing this site. 😉 Bon appetit!
+For a dessert, you can gather some ideas by browsing our keto recipes.
+Bon appetit!

 Couvreur, S., Hurtaud, C., Lopez, C. Delaby, L., & Peyraud, J. L. (2006).
 The Linear Relationship Between the Proportion of Fresh Grass in the Cow Diet, Milk Fatty Acid Composition, and Butter Properties.
 Journal of Dairy Science, 89(6), 1956– 1969.